cloudmesh/cloudmesh-pi-burn/README.md

 ## 7. FAQ and Hints

 Here, we provide some useful FAQs and hints.

-### 7.1 Setup of a cluster from macOS or Linux with no burning on a PI.
+### 7.1 Quickstart for a Setup of a cluster from macOS or Linux with no burning on a PI.

 This will setup the same cluster seen in [Quickstart for Bridged WiFi](#quickstart-for-bridged-wifi).
 Pi imager and a manual manager pi setup is not required using this method.
 It will use the latest Pi OS